Belan-Mihail/hamburg-weekend/README.md

 **Action** | **Result**
  -----------| ----------
- 1.Navigate to the Attractions Page and scroll down. |  Find a brief description of attractions in Hamburg 2.Navigate to the Parks Page |  Find a brief description of parks in Hamburg 3.Navigate to the Museums Page |  Find a brief description of museums in Hamburg
+ 1.Navigate to the Attractions Page and scroll down |  Find a brief description of attractions in Hamburg 2.Navigate to the Parks Page and scroll down |  Find a brief description of parks in Hamburg 3.Navigate to the Museums Page and scroll down |  Find a brief description of museums in Hamburg

  <details><summary>Screenshot evidences</summary>
 since the pages of attractions, parks, museums are identical in structure, a screenshot from one page is shown as evidence